 This preliminary analysis of the storm water collection and discharge for the Tanner Ridge development demonstrates feasibility and to meet the minimum standards of the City of West Linn.
-Calculations and preliminary drawings show that the storm water can be collected and discharged per standard engineering practice and City standards for the 2, 5, 10, & 25 year storm events with detention facilities that control the flow to the pre-design rates. .
+Calculations and preliminary drawings show that the storm water can be collected and discharged per standard engineering practice and City standards.
 A final report will be prepared with the design phase that will provide necessary detail and final sizing.